OliverTeo288/infra/README.md

 ### Prerequisites

+1. Ensure you have `awscli` installed
+2. Ensure you have `session-manager-plugin` installed for portforwarding
-1. Ensure you have an **AWS profile** configured with proper permissions.
+3. Ensure you have an **AWS profile** configured with proper permissions.
-2. Ensure you have **SHIPHATS access**.
+4. Ensure you have **SHIPHATS access**.
 Without access, you will not be able to create the Terraform GitOps template.
+5. Minimal required IAM permissions for `portforard`

 ### Commands